-Programs/Education » Medical Biochemistry Prep-Course
+Programs/Education » Prep-course in Medical Biochemistry

-An eight-week on-line summer prep-course in preparation for taking Medical Biochemistry.
+An eight-week on-line prep-course in Medical Biochemistry.

 The course is broken into two course modules, Metabolic Biochemistry and Cellular Biochemistry.
 Depending on their background in Biochemistry, students can opt to take either or both course modules.
 The Metabolic Biochemistry module covers six content blocks, including (1) Fundamentals and Kinetics, (2) Carbohydrate Metabolism, (3) Energy Production, (4) Lipid Metabolism, (5) Nitrogen Metabolism, and (6) Complex Disease States.
-The Cellular Biochemistry module covers an additional six content blocks, including (1) DNA/RNA/Proteins dogma, (2) Glycobiology, (3) Protein Trafficking and Structural Proteins, (4) Blood, (5) Signal Transduction, and (6) Cell Cycle and Cancer.
+The Cellular Biochemistry module covers an additional six content blocks, including (1) DNA/RNA/Proteins, (2) Glycobiology, (3) Protein Trafficking and Structural Proteins, (4) Blood, (5) Signal Transduction, and (6) Cell Cycle and Cancer.
 If a student only needs remediation in the Cellular Biochemistry module, some Metabolic Biochemistry Fundamentals topics are included.

 Learning resources are all on-line and include study guides, reading synopses, streaming videos and assessment question banks.